-Should you get a prepaid plan with Verizon's Visible or Metro by T-Mobile?
+Visible vs. Metro by T-Mobile: Which is better for you?

-Visible uses Verizon's 4G LTE and 5G network to give subscribers great coverage at only $40 per month, no strings attached.
+Visible uses Verizon's 4G LTE and 5G network to give subscribers great coverage at only $25 per month, no strings attached.
 This one and only plan comes with unlimited data, unlimited hotspot data, and unlimited calling and texting.
-You can even save more by signing up multiple lines with Party pay, making Visible one of the best value prepaid carriers out there.
+While the plan officially starts at $40, you can join a party in minutes and take your bill down to just $25 per month, a standout value for unlimited data.

 - Verizon 4G LTE and 5G network